BlueBrain/connectome-tools/doc/source/tools.rst

 .. code:: console

-    $ connectome-stats --seed 0 bouton-density -t mc2_Column -n 5 --assume-syns-bouton 1.15 <CircuitConfig>
+    $ connectome-stats --seed 0 bouton-density -p <edge_population> -t mc2_Column -n 5 --assume-syns-bouton 1.15 <circuit_config>

 would produce a `bouton-density <#ref-dataset-bouton-density>`_ dataset for a given circuit.

 Options:

-    -n, --sample-size INTEGER   Sample size  [default: ``100``] -t, --sample-target TEXT    Sample target [default: ``None``] --mask TEXT                 Region of interest [default: ``None``] --assume-syns-bouton FLOAT  Synapse count per bouton  [default: ``1.0``] --projection TEXT           Projection name [default: ``None``]
-    --short                     Omit sampled values from the output [default: ``False``]
+    -p, --edge-population TEXT  Edge population name  [required] -a, --atlas TEXT            Circuit atlas path [default: ``None``] -n, --sample-size INTEGER   Sample size  [default: ``100``] -t, --node-set TEXT         Sample node set [default: ``None``] --mask TEXT                 Region of interest [default: ``None``] --assume-syns-bouton FLOAT  Synapse count per bouton  [default: ``1.0``] --short                     Omit sampled values from the output [default: ``False``]

 Optional ``--mask`` parameter references atlas dataset with volumetric mask defining axon region of interest.
 If provided, only axonal segments within this region would be considered for each sampled cell (otherwise whole axon is considered, without any filtering).
-Please note that this parameter does *not* affect cell sampling (i.e., the choice of cell somata is affected only by ``--sample-target``).
+Please note that this parameter does *not* affect cell sampling (i.e., the choice of cell somata is affected only by ``--node-set``).

 Circuit model source atlas defined in CircuitConfig is used for filtering segments.
-If VoxelBrain URL is provided there, please set ``BLUEPY_ATLAS_CACHE_DIR`` environment variable to define the folder for storing data fetched from VoxelBrain.
+If VoxelBrain URL is provided there, current working directory is used as atlas cache directory for storing data fetched from VoxelBrain.

 Please note also that using region filtering might affect the performance.

-It is generally recommended to limit sample target and / or region mask to circuit "center" to minimize border effects (for instance, using central hypercolumn in O1 mosaic circuit, as in the example above).
+It is generally recommended to limit sample node set and / or region mask to circuit "center" to minimize border effects (for instance, using central hypercolumn in O1 mosaic circuit, as in the example above).

 If there are only ``K`` < ``SAMPLE_SIZE`` samples available, ``K`` samples will be used.